Buzzvil/buzzscreen-sdk-publisher/README_EN.md

 # BuzzScreen SDK for Android
 - Buzzvil's library for integrating BuzzScreen with Android apps.
 - Requires Android version 2.3 (API level 9) or newer.
-- Please find the `app_key` on your BuzzScreen dashboard before beginning the SDK integration or run sample applications.
+- Please find the `app_key` on your BuzzScreen dashboard before beginning the SDK integration or running sample applications.
-- The Google Play services SDK must be configured.
+- The Google Play Services SDK must be configured.
 Please refer to Google's [Setting Up Google Play Services](https://developers.google.com/android/guides/setup) guide for more details.

 ## Included files
 - **buzzscreen-sdk-core**: Core SDK for integrating BuzzScreen.
 It doesn't include BuzzScreen's default `SimpleLockerActivity` lock screen, meaning you must implement a custom lock screen yourself.
 (Please refer to [BuzzScreen SDK Integration Guideline - Advanced](ADVANCED-USAGE_EN.md) for more details.)